MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 RGDEMO001   KBDemo020
 ```

-With this example the results will return the VMs that have the vmSize 'Standard_DS1'.
+With the next example, the results will return the VMs that have the vmSize 'Standard_DS1'.

 ```azurecli
 az vm list \